 Full Professor: Full Professors must have the terminal degree (ordinarily the doctorate) in the teaching discipline and/or have received exceptional recognition in the teaching area.
-Professors must have a minimum of ten years of college teaching experience or its equivalent and at least five years as an Associate Professor.
+Professors must have a minimum of ten years of college teaching experience or its equivalent and at least six years as an Associate Professor.
+(Ten years of consecutive service at Andrew College may serve in lieu of the doctoral degree).